What Is It Like To Climb Mount Rainier? Visiting Paradise & Ohanapecosh

 - The White River entrance in the northeast gives you access to the Sunrise area.
 This has amazing views of Mt.
 Rainier similar to Paradise, but from a different side.
 This is the highest you can drive up by car.

 - The Carbon River entrance in the northwest gives you access to the Carbon River area.
 This area is more remote and thus one of the quietest areas of the park, with lakes and fire lookouts.

 Paradise is one of the most pretty and popular areas of the park.
 Here you can go to the Henry M. Jackson Memorial Visitor Center as well as check out the historic Paradise Inn and Ranger Station.
 There are amazing views of Mount Rainier, wildflower meadows, waterfalls, and several hikes.

 Once you’ve parked at Paradise, there are several trails that you can hike.
 We recommend the Skyline Trail, but others include the Alta Vista Trail and the Nisqually Vista Trail.

 The start of the trail is near the visitor center.
 Head up the stone steps that are inscribed with a quote by John Muir.
 This is a great place for a picture.

 “…the most luxuriant and the most extravagantly beautiful of all the alpine gardens I ever beheld in all my mountain-top wanderings.” -John Muir, conservationist, 1889

-The Skyline Trail is a 5.5 mile loop and if you hike it clockwise, you’ll arrive at the stunning Panorama Point after 2 miles.
+The Skyline Trail is a 5.5 mile loop.
+If you hike it clockwise, you’ll arrive at the stunning Panorama Point after 2 miles.
 You can then continue around the loop where another point of note is the beautiful Myrtle Falls and a stone bridge.
-You can also hike counterclockwise about half a mile just to Myrtle Falls and the bridge, which is what we did.
+You can also hike counterclockwise about half a mile just to Myrtle Falls and the bridge.
+This is what we did.
 There are excellent views on this portion of the trail as well.

 Climbing Mount Rainier